resource-watch/slate/source/includes/api/_subscriptions.md

 To modify a subscription, use the following PATCH endpoint.
 This endpoint requires authentication, and also you must be the owner of the subscription in order to edit it, otherwise the request will fail with `404 Not Found`.

-If the request comes from another micro service, then it is possible to modify subscriptions belonging to other users.
-Otherwise, you can only modify subscriptions if you are the owner of the subscription.

 The following fields are available to be provided when modifying a subscription:

 Field         |                            Description                            |               Type | Required